leonardinosaur/pet2mri/docs/source/Outputs.rst

 pngs
 ====
 This folder contains 256 .png files.
-They are snapshots of coronal slices of the coregistered PET volume (vols/PET_coreg.nii.gz) overlaid oto the subjects structural volume (pngs/orig.nii.gz)
+They are snapshots of coronal slices of the coregistered PET volume (vols/PET_coreg.nii.gz) overlaid onto the subjects structural volume (pngs/orig.nii.gz)